pythonmcpi/hackathon-2024/README.md

 # Review Analyzer

-A piece of work-in-progress software that help business owners efficiently analyze reviews to identify strong and weak points.
+A work-in-progress software that help business owners efficiently analyze reviews to identify strong and weak points.

 ## Steps to Use